 We support grassroots educational initiatives that provide education to all children, increase opportunities for women and girls and emphasize service to the community.
-Our goal is to alleviate global poverty and support community-led transformation such that no child ever goes to bed hungry, is lost to preventable diseases, or is deprived of the gift of education for lack of resources.
+Our goal is to support alleviation of global poverty through community-led transformation with the goal that no child ever goes to bed hungry, is lost to preventable diseases, or is deprived of the gift of education for lack of resources.

 Our Focus Areas